Start9Labs/start9.com/readme.md

 ```

 Now, your blog is ready to be deployed.
 All generated files are located at `_site` folder, which you can deploy with any hosting service.
+(I use https://coolify.io/ which allows me to auto-deploy by pushing to GitLab.)

 ## Project structure